Embracing Discrete Search: A Reasonable Approach to Causal Structure Learning: Further Benchmark Settings

-\paragraph{DaO Data.} We also consider the DAG-adaption of the Onion method~\citep{andrews2024better} as a way to sample data from an ANM.
+We also consider the DAG-adaptation of the Onion method~\citep{andrews2024better} as a way to sample data from an ANM.
 This method has been proposed to avoid artefacts in the data, such as R2-sortability~\citep{reisach2023sorting}, which could be inadvertently or explicitly exploited to game benchmarks.
-In line with the simulations by~\cite{andrews2024better}, we found that this sampling methods yields harder-to-identify instances with FLOP ahead, but all methods giving SHDs greater than 50, as shown on the left of Figure~\ref{figure:onion:dense}.
+In line with the results by~\cite{andrews2024better}, we find that this sampling method yields harder-to-identify instances, with FLOP nonetheless performing best; however, all methods produce SHDs greater than 50, as shown in the left panel of Figure 8.
 This may be caused by weak causal relationships or (near)-faithfulness violations in the data.
-It is, however, not a failure in the optimization, as we noticed that, for FLOP and other score-based algorithms, the BIC score of the learned graph was better than the one of the ground-truth, suggesting non-identifiability of the true CPDAG under the BIC for the provided number of samples.
+It is, however, not a failure in the optimization, as we observed that, for FLOP and other score-based algorithms, the BIC score of the learned graph was better than the one of the ground truth, suggesting non-identifiability of the true CPDAG under the BIC for the provided number of samples.